 While this might be Truth in Television, it could probably be seen today as an Evolving Trope.
 If anything, a cop might be hesitant in buying donuts because of the inevitable stigma associated with them.
 On the other hand, The Red Stapler effect comes into play.
-On their first round, a rookie might buy some donuts for the station, believing all cops love them.
+On their first round, a rookie might buy some donuts for the station, believing that all cops love them.

-It should be noted that this is primary an American/Canadian based trope as donuts are nowhere near as popular with the police in many other countries.
+It should be noted that this is primarily an American/Canadian based trope as donuts are nowhere near as popular with the police in many other countries.
 (British Coppers, for example, tend to go for chips instead.)

 Harvey Bullock's love of doughnuts (see Western Animation examples below) carries over from his original appearances in the Batman comics.

 Oddly enough Sergeant Slipper in The Beano can be seen having a donut doughnut.

 Lampshaded in Ultimate Spider-Man.
 Peter is chasing Ultimate Carnage across the city, and we cut away to two cops walking away from a donut shop.
 Then Carnage lands in front of them and kills them before Peter can do anything.